w3f/polkadot-wiki/docs/learn/learn-staking.md

 :::

-The ideal staking rate on Polkadot also varies with the number of parachains (50% is the current estimation of all DOT that should be staked, per parachain slot).
+The ideal staking rate on Polkadot also varies with the number of parachains (50% is the current estimation of all DOT that should be staked when all the parachain slots are taken).

-:::info Staking rate without parachains
+:::note

-In the **absence of parachains, the suggested ideal staking rate is 75%**, as liquidity is not constrained by locked parachain bonds.
+The current staking rate on Polkadot still assumes the absence of parachains, with the suggested ideal staking rate is 75%.
+Track the progress of the issue to adjust it [here](https://github.com/paritytech/polkadot/pull/5872).
+This has been adjusted on Kusama already.

 :::

-If the amount of tokens staked goes below the ideal rate, then staking rewards for nominators goes up.
-On the contrary, if it goes above, staking rewards drop.
+If the amount of tokens staked goes below the ideal rate, then staking rewards for nominators go up incentivizing to stake more tokens on the network.
+On the contrary, if it goes above the ideal rate, staking rewards drop.
 This is a result of the change in the percentage of staking rewards that go to the Treasury.

 ![staking](../assets/NPoS/staking-participation-rate.png)